Faiziya30/pdf_extractor/README.md

-# Smart-PDF-Insight
+# pdf_extractor

-Smart-PDF-Insight is a web application designed to extract structured outlines from PDF documents.
+pdf_extractor is a web application designed to extract structured outlines from PDF documents.
 It features a Flask-based backend for processing PDFs and a React frontend with Tailwind CSS for a user-friendly interface.
 Users can upload PDFs, preview them, and view extracted headings in an organized format, making it ideal for document analysis and summarization.

 ## Project Structure

 ```
-Smart-PDF-Insight/
+pdf_extractor/
 │
 ├── backend/                        # 🔙 Flask app
 │   ├── app/